Gab-San/Author-Picker/README.md

 # <img src="./other/images/author-picker-logo.png" alt="Description of image" style="width:40px;height:40px;"/> Author-Picker

-This simple program lets you write down authors or albums you want to listen to and then, whenever you feel like it, you can extract a new author/album as a suggestion for your next music session!
+Keep track of authors or albums to listen to and then, whenever you feel like it, extract a new author/album as a suggestion for your next music session!

 ## Table of Contents